The citrus fruit list is extensive. We will only consider a few here, and why we should be enjoying them on a daily basis.

 Every gem from our citrus fruit list is in flower; the scent is stunning with the prospect of citrus flavoured honey in the offing.

 If you have access to raw honey, then making honey mead might be something for you, if you love a tipple and are looking for a new challenge.
-Sterilization to keep out unwanted yeasts is part of the deal.
+Sterilization of the bottles to keep out unwanted yeasts is part of the deal; it is tiresome.

-Age onset macular degeneration is one of the most serious causes of blindness in the elderly, and largely it's preventable with sufficient lutein and zeaxanthin in the diet.
+Age-onset macular degeneration is one of the most serious causes of blindness in the elderly, and largely it is preventable with sufficient lutein and zeaxanthin in the diet.

 These two carotenes are taken up by the macula of the eye where they protect the cones against damaging high frequency radiation.

 Corn and egg yolks are the main sources of zeaxanthin, and green leafy vegetables of lutein.
 Of interest is that the citrus fruit list and orange peppers are two of the few foods that have both.

 Read more about the xanthophyll content in fruits, vegetables, corn and egg products for other sources of these two vital carotenes.